-Attorneys fall under the regulatory jurisdiction of the provincial law society where they are registered.
-Complaints must be lodged with the relevant provincial law society.
+Attorneys fall under the regulatory jurisdiction of the Legal Practice Council.
+Complaints must be lodged with the relevant office of the Legal Practice Council.

 YOUR RIGHTS AS THE CLIENT OF AN ATTORNEY